vintagepc/MK404/index.md

 - Extensibility - The SimAVR core supports many AVR microprocessors; in theory any AVR-based printer can be supported by implementing support for its peripherals.

-- Experimentation - While not desinged for this it can also be a fun tool you can play with to learn more about how your printer and its firmware works!
+- Experimentation - While not designed for this it can also be a fun tool you can play with to learn more about how your printer and its firmware works!

 - Fancy(ish) 3D graphics.
 (Yes, we support skinning like the awesome Bear Mod if you want to beef up your virtual Prusa!).